 One of the most prominent uses of sodium bicarbonate is the treatment of wool and silk fabrics.
 In the textile industry, sodium bicarbonate is used in the dyeing and leather industries.
 Sodium bicarbonate is widely used in the textile industry for dyeing and printing operations.
 The leather industry also uses sodium bicarbonate as a neutralizing agent in the tanning process.

 Sodium bicarbonate is used in cosmetics to control the balance of acid-base (pH adjuster).
-Small amount of sodium bicarbonate can be added to shampoo to create shiny hair and removes product residues.
-Sodium bicarbonate also can be used in facial wash to remove pore and prevent acne.
+A small amount of sodium bicarbonate can be added to shampoo to create shiny hair and removes product residues.
+Sodium bicarbonate also can be used in the facial wash to remove pore and prevent acne.
 In disinfectants, sodium bicarbonate can be used to exterminate roaches and ant in households.

-Another uses of sodium bicarbonate is in textile and leather industry.
-In textile industry, sodium bicarbonate is used for printing and dyeing as well as in leather industry.
-Sodium bicarbonate is added to livestock food as nutrition and buffering agent for rumen in dairy cow.
+Another use of sodium bicarbonate is in the textile and leather industry.
+In the textile industry, sodium bicarbonate is used for printing and dyeing as well as in the leather industry.
+Sodium bicarbonate is added to livestock food as nutrition and a buffering agent for rumen in the dairy cow.
 It is also used for wastewater treatment because it is an effective anti-pollutant agent.
-In addition, it also used as one of the main ingredient for fire extinguishers.
+In addition, it also used as one of the main ingredients for fire extinguishers.

 Tradeasia is fulfilling the needs of many international and national companies by offering premium quality chemicals, which are prepared by professionals.
-We are a leading Sodium Bicarbonate Supplier that serve the purpose of many of our clients, at budget-friendly rates.
+We are a Top Sodium Bicarbonate Supplier and chemical trading partner that serve the purpose of many of our clients, at budget-friendly rates.
 Paired up with our comprehensive supply capability, We are one of the best sodium bicarbonate bulk suppliers based in Singapore with a growing market in Asia, the Middle East, Africa, Central America, and South America.
 Tradeasia International tends to make sure that the desired product is delivered within the given time frame without compromising on the quality at all.
 We offer negotiable prices for sodium bicarbonate with the best quality according to customer requirements.

 Tradeasia International is the Top Sodium Bicarbonate Supplier.
-Driven by the idea of providing top-quality Sodium bicarbonate for our customers, we at Tradeasia International aim to organize and offer top-notch Sodium bicarbonate that widely used in several industries for different purposes such as:
+Driven by the idea of providing top-quality sodium bicarbonate for our customers, we aim to organize and offer sodium bicarbonate that widely used in several industries for different purposes such as: